 Next steps for students

 Now that you’ve got the tools to save money on your textbooks, let’s look at some others ways you can save money.
 Scholarships360 has a rich library of resources at your disposal.
 You can try our scholarships search tool, which will match you with great scholarships, no matter your academic year.
-We can also help you save money on housing, find a roommate, and more.
+We can also help you save money in college and create (and stick to) a budget.
+Finally, check out our pages on how to save money on housing, find a roommate, and more.

 Frequently asked questions

 Are college textbooks worth keeping?

 The answer can depend based on your interest in the class and the subject.
 It’s a good idea to try to keep any textbooks that are within your major or minor, even if you did not find them all that interesting.
 That’s because they might come in handy down the line, whether it be for your next class in the field, your capstone project, or a grad school thesis.